42-Short/shortinette/rust/subjects/overview.md

 * Complex Lifetime problems
 * Chaining of map iter and collect with anonymus functions
 * Benchmarking of stuff (iter vs. for loop)

-TODO
-color ex _ => {} not allowed
-Describe that it has to free - what is even ownership Put iter exc into 02 - 04 xxd hexdump

-Exercise 04: What Time Is It? - with iter!!!!!!!